Cash–Landrum incident: Description of encounter

 A few minutes later on the winding roads, they saw what they believed to be the same light as before, but thought it was now much closer and brighter.
 They said that it came from a huge diamond-shaped object, which hovered at about treetop level, and that its base was expelling flame and emitting significant heat.

 Landrum told Cash to stop the car, fearing they would be burned if they got closer.
 A born again Christian, she interpreted the object as a sign of the Second Coming of Jesus Christ, telling Colby, "That's Jesus.
 He will not hurt us."

 Cash said she was anxious, and considered turning the car around, but abandoned this idea, because the road was too narrow and she presumed the car would get stuck on the dirt shoulders, which were soft from that evening's rains.

 Cash and Landrum said that they got out of the car to examine the object, but that Colby was terrified, and so Landrum said she quickly returned to the car to comfort him.
 Cash remained outside, "mesmerized by the bizarre sight", as Jerome Clark wrote.
 He went on: "The object, intensely bright and a dull metallic silver, was shaped like a huge upright diamond, about the size of the Dayton water tower, with its top and bottom cut off so that they were flat rather than pointed.
-Small blue lights ringed the center, and periodically over the next few minutes flames shot out of the bottom, flaring outward, creating the effect of a large cone.
-Every time the fire dissipated, the UFO floated a few feet downwards toward the road.
+Small blue lights ringed the center, and periodically over the next few minutes flames shot out of the bottom, flaring outward to create the effect of a large cone.
+Every time the fire dissipated, the UFO floated a few feet downward toward the road.
 But when the flames blasted out again, the object rose about the same distance."

 They said the heat was strong enough to make the car's metal body painful to the touch.
 Cash said she had to use her coat to protect her hand from being burned by the door handle when she finally got back in the car.
 When she touched the dashboard, Landrum claimed her hand pressed into the softened vinyl, leaving an imprint that was evident weeks later.
-Investigators cited it as proof of their account; however, no photograph of it exists.
+Investigators cited it as proof of their account; video evidence of this was shown in "UFOs: What's Going On", a 1985 HBO documentary.

 They said that the object then ascended over the treetops, and rose higher in the sky, and then a group of helicopters approached it, surrounding it in tight formation.
 Cash and Landrum counted 23 helicopters, and later identified some of them as tandem-rotor Boeing CH-47 Chinooks used by military forces worldwide.
+More specifically, Cash claimed that they had "United States Air Force" markings.

 With the road now clear, Cash says she drove on, claiming to see glimpses of the object and the helicopters receding into the distance.